 To perform this job successfully, the employee must be able to multi-task and perform each duty satisfactorily.

-Semi-annual and annual reviews will be conducted by the Senior Program Officer.
+Semi-annual and annual reviews will be conducted by the Controller and CFO.

 EDUCATION AND EXPERIENCE: